 Food Delivery Insurance

-With the food delivery business growing massively, particularly since restaurants, cafes and pubs were closed from 20th March due to the coronavirus outbreak, there are more and more drivers out there delivering takeaways, and making sure you do it right is important - if you don’t have the right level of insurance when delivering your goods then even a small bump to your car, bike or van can be ridiculously costly.
+With the food delivery business growing massively, particularly since restrictions have been placed on restaurants, cafes and pubs due to the Covid-19 outbreak, there are more and more drivers delivering takeaways in the UK, whether by car, motorbike or scooter, and making sure you do it right is important - if you have the wrong level of insurance when delivering food then not only is this illegal, but even a small bump to your car, bike or van can be ridiculously costly and you're likely to lose your job.

 Do you need insurance to deliver food?

-In the UK you need to have the right level of car insurance in order to be on the road, so yes, you will need insurance to deliver takeaway food even if it’s just a pick-up for a friend.
+Yes.
+In the UK you must have the right level of car insurance in order to be on the road, and you will need additional insurance to deliver takeaway food.

 What is food delivery insurance in the UK?

-A subset of hire and reward insurance, fast food delivery driver insurance makes sure you are covered for the trips between the shop and the customer’s door.
+A subset of hire and reward insurance, fast food delivery driver insurance makes sure you are covered for the trips between the restaurant and each customer’s door.

-Your basic car insurance policy won’t cut it, and any accidents you have on your bike or in another vehicle while you are working are going to count as uninsured.
+In the eyes of UK law, your basic car insurance policy won’t cut it, and any accidents you have on your bike or another vehicle while you are working are going to count as uninsured, meaning you'll have to cover any costs relating to injuries and damage (which can be extortionate).

-Not only could that mean huge costs coming out of your pocket, but threatens points on your license, fines and even (in some extreme repeat cases) prison time.
+Not only could this mean huge costs coming out of your pocket, but you could potentially get points on your licence, a fine and even (in some extreme repeat cases) prison time.

 It will also have a substantial effect on your insurance costs for the future, possibly doubling your future car insurance premiums.

-With a proper car insurance policy for food delivery couriers, drivers are covered for the majority of possible eventualities while working.
+With a proper car insurance policy for food delivery couriers, drivers are covered for the majority of possible eventualities while working, such as nighttime driving and journeys where you’re under slightly more pressure than usual (as you need to get to customers’ houses while the food is still hot).

 You may even want to take a look at our moped and scooter-specific insurance guide, if you use them for daily commuting or delivery purposes.